-34 1.
-A Diverse and Feminist Europe
+1. A Diverse and Feminist Europe

-FYEG fights for intersectional feminism, a feminism that is anti-racist, anti-35 fascist, and draws from the queer and disability rights movements.
-A feminism 36 that recognises diversity and the different ways in which privilege and 37 38 oppression manifest in society.
-Our feminism is not just about smashing the patriarchy, but about smashing all systems of oppression.
-We are against 39 40 societies that only feed the dominant power.
-We push for an alternative model based on justice and equity for those devalued by systems of oppression, one 41 42 that actively undermines the dominant power.
+FYEG fights for intersectional (see Glossary 91) feminism (see Glossary 63), a feminism that is anti-racist, anti-fascist, and draws from the queer (see Glossary 138) and disability rights movements.
+A feminism that recognises diversity and the different ways in which privilege (see Glossary 185) and oppression (see Glossary 114) manifest in society.
+Our feminism is not just about smashing the patriarchy (see Glossary 123), but about smashing all systems of oppression.
+We are against societies that only feed the dominant power.
+We push for an alternative model based on justice and equity for those devalued by systems of oppression, one that actively undermines the dominant power.